Music & Music Technology

 — Explore something new at

-The course will be further enhanced through workshops by industry professionals, study trips and regular visits to performances.
+The courses will be further enhanced through workshops by industry professionals, study trips and regular performance opportunities.

 Student SuccessCurrent HNC students have created a successful band called The Sun Hotel.
 The band has recorded an EP and are embarking on a tour across the Midlands.
 Level 3 students often have bookings to play weddings and private parties.